supabase-community/postgrest-rb/README.md

 Ruby client for [PostgREST](https://postgrest.org/)

-This gem is under development, any help is welcome :muscle:
+This gem is under development, any help are welcome :muscle:

 ## Installation